decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 - Supports any EVM-compliant blockchain

 ## JSON-LD Context Definition
-Note this DID method specification uses the `Secp256k1VerificationKey2018`, `Secp256k1SignatureAuthentication2018` types and an `ethereumAddress` instead of a `publicKeyHex`.
+Note, this DID method specification uses the `Secp256k1VerificationKey2018`, `Secp256k1SignatureAuthentication2018` types and an `ethereumAddress` instead of a `publicKeyHex`.